KSAH-42/RabbitOM/README.md

 ~~~~

 ⚠️: Please notes, that this implementation has been tested ONLY with many security cameras models, but NOT with VoIP devices.
 It may possible with VOIP device, that extra fields has been introduce.

+# Getting more details ?

+If you want to get more details, send me an email to "a.sahnine@netcourrier.com"